semaphoreP/codeastro/Day0/INSTALL_WINDOWS.md

     > ln -s /mnt/c/Users/codastro/Documents/Research/ Research

 Now you should have a linked folder called Research.
 If you `cd` into the folder, you should see the regular contents of that folder.

+### Setup Python in Linux

+Follow the Linux setup guide to install and configure python for your WSL setup.
+Download the Linux version of miniconda and install it from WSL.

 ### Make Git cross compatible.